Overview of Enneagram Type 9: The Peacemaker

 - Creative and imaginative

 One of the key strengths of the Type 9 is their ability to be easy-going and adaptable.
-They are able to go with the flow of any situation and are not easily ruffled.
-Type 9’s are also known for their ability to bring people together.
-They have a natural ability to reconcile different viewpoints and to find common ground.
-Additionally, Type 9’s are often able to see multiple perspectives and are able to think critically.
+They can go with the flow of any situation and are not easily ruffled.
+Type 9s are also known for their ability to bring people together.
+They have a natural ability to reconcile viewpoints and find common ground.
+Additionally, Type 9s can often see multiple perspectives and think critically.

 Some of the key strengths of the Enneagram Type 9 personality include:

 - Ability to empathize and connect with others

 - Flexible and adaptable in new situations

 - Ability to see multiple perspectives and find common ground

 - Diplomatic and tactful approach to conflict resolution

 - Mediation or Conflict Resolution: Their ability to understand all sides and seek harmony is key.